 |Born||Jun 24, 1987|

-With more goals than Pele, six Ballon d'Or awards - the most in its history - and Barcelona's most decorated player in its history, Lionel Messi is one of soccer's greatest to have graced the pitch.
+With more goals than Pele, six Ballon d'Or awards and being the most decorated player in Barcelona's history, Lionel Messi is a soccer legend, but can he still deliver at PSG?

-Lionel Messi is an Argentine soccer player who is the current captain of Barcelona and his national side.
+Lionel Messi is an Argentine soccer player who was the captain of Barcelona and his national side.
 On August 6, 2021, it was announced that he would be leaving the Catalan club after a 21-year association and he signed for Paris Saint-Germain four days later.
 He is regarded as one of the greatest soccer players to have ever graced the game and is the only six-time winner of the Ballon d'Or and European Golden Shoe.

-Messi has spent all of his professional career at Barcelona and since 2004, he has won 34 major trophies with the Catalan club, including four UEFA Champions League titles.
+Messi had spent all of his professional career at Barcelona prior to his move to the French capital.
+He won 34 major trophies with the Catalan club, including four UEFA Champions League titles.
 He is the all-time top goalscorer in La Liga, with his nearest rival being Cristiano Ronaldo in second place with 311 goals - more than 160 behind Messi.
 The Argentine is also the record-holder for most hat-tricks in La Liga history with 36.

 With the national side, Messi is Argentina's all-time top goalscorer.
 He began his international career in 2005 and in doing so became the youngest player to represent the South American country at the age of 17.

 Messi led Argentina to three consecutive finals from 2014 to 2016, suffering defeats in the 2014 FIFA World Cup to Germany and back-to-back losses in the Copa America.
 However, he broke his trophy drought in 2021 when Argentina beat host nation Brazil 1-0 to lift the Copa America.